gefeiwang/PGVGrow/README.md

 # PGVGrow
-An implementation of VGrow using Progressive Growing method.
+An tensorflow implementation of VGrow using Progressive Growing method.